 An examination of executive leadership at the national, state and local levels in the United States.
 Focuses on leadership development, leadership styles and the impact of leadership in governing.
 Prerequisite: POLI 130 or LEAD 200.
 Spring semester, alternate years.

 Gender and Leadership examines a number of questions regarding the relationship of gender and leadership in different contexts: business, the political arena and social movements.
 The course will address several questions, e.g., the role of gender in the emergence of leaders, the role of gender in the evaluation of leaders, the role of gender in explaining different leadership styles, and the role that gender plays in the success or failure of leaders.
 The course will examine the theoretical literature on gender and its relationship to leadership from a number of disciplinary perspectives – communications, political science, psychology and sociology.
 In addition, the course will also use case studies in order to determine the importance of gender and leadership in specific circumstances.
 Prerequisite: LEAD 200 or sophomore standing.

 LEAD 361 Peer Leadership

-This is a seminar course that is offered whenever a mutual interest in a more specialized topic in leadership studies exists for a faculty member and a sufficient number of students.
+This is a seminar course offered whenever a mutual interest in a more specialized topic in Leadership Studies exists for a faculty member and a sufficient number of students.

 LEAD 400 Leadership Studies Capstone

 This course combines skills development and practical applications with the synthesis and integration of theories and concepts of leadership.
 The course provides students with the opportunity to observe, demonstrate and apply socially responsible leadership on campus and in the community.
-As part of the seminar students may participate as a discussion leader in the introductory Leadership Studies course, intern at a local service organization or conduct original research on a leadership subject.
 Prerequisite: LEAD 200, senior standing or instructor’s consent.